Editorial policies

 Reviewers are asked to provide comprehensive comments for the authors.
 Additionally, reviewers are encouraged to provide comments that are for editors only, including a recommendation about whether the article, chapter, or book should be published, concerns about misconduct, or problems adequately assessing all parts of the manuscript.
 Reviewers are requested to disclose any potential conflict of interest.
 The comments provided by the reviewers inform the decision of Nordicom’s editorial team to publish or refuse the submission.

 Each issue of Nordic Journal of Media Studies (NJMS) is edited by different members of the NJMS editorial team (independent of Nordicom), which may include invited external guest editors.
-The peer-review process for NJMS is handled by the issue’s editors.
+The peer review process for NJMS is handled by the issue’s editors.
 The comments provided by the reviewers inform the decision of the issue’s editors to publish or refuse the article.

 Plagiarism and text-recycling